Overview

 As stated above, individuals might choose to use an intermediary or agent (an ACSP) to verify their identity, rather than using the facility provided by Companies House.
 The identity verification checks undertaken by ACSPs will achieve the same level of assurance as those undertaken by Companies House.

-Only ACSPs and verified individuals will be able to file documents at Companies House.
+Once the relevant provisions are in force, only ACSPs and verified individuals will be able to file information at Companies House on behalf of a company or other registered entity.
 This is a significant change from the current situation where anyone is able to deliver documents to Companies House.
+The Transition Plan anticipates that this reform will be effective by spring 2026.

 Practical steps

-Although identity verification is unlikely to become compulsory before Q4 2024, it would be useful for existing directors and PSCs to be aware now of this requirement and the need for identity documentation that will be used to verify their identity.
+Although identity verification is not due to be rolled out until spring 2025 at the earliest, existing directors and PSCs should be aware now of this requirement and the need for identity documentation that will be used to verify their identity.

 Companies should also consider who within their organisation currently files information at Companies House and be alert to the need for them to have their identity verified when the provisions come into force.
 Alternatively, companies may want to appoint an ACSP to carry out this function in due course.